Science

 Our curriculum sets out a clear breadth of topics: In EYFS this is rooted in children’s everyday experiences of plants and animals, the environment and observing similarities, differences and patterns.
 As they move into years one and two plants, animals (including humans), materials, habitats and seasonal change are studied.
 Our Long Term Plan gives an overview of these topics and our progression document ensures previous learning is built on a deepened year on year.

-Our science curriculum is underpinned by key skills in working scientifically.
+Our curriculum is underpinned by key skills in working scientifically.
 These include pattern seeking, fair test and identifying and classifying investigations.
 While thinking scientifically, all children are encouraged to develop and use a range of skills including questioning scientifically, making observations, planning and carrying out investigations, as well as being encouraged to question the world around them.
 Again, our progression document gives an overview of how these skills are built up.

 Special Educational Needs and Science

 Effective quality first teaching is the key to enabling all children to participate and develop their scientific knowledge and skills.
-Differentiation within lessons is a vital component to ensure that a balance of support and challenge is achieved by all learners.
+Adaptation within lessons is a vital component to ensure that a balance of support and challenge is achieved by all learners.

 Challenge and support specific to science may include: